 To qualify for financial aid, a student must be enrolled or accepted for enrollment in a financial aid eligible degree or certificate program with the intent of completing the program.
 Not all programs offered at Columbia Gorge Community College are eligible for financial aid funding.
 This list is subject to change as programs are developed or phased out.

 Eligible Programs

 Transfer degrees

-- Associate of Arts Oregon Transfer (AAOT)
+- × Associate of Arts Oregon Transfer (AAOT)

-- x Associate of Science Oregon Transfer-Business
+- X Associate of Science Oregon Transfer-Business (ASOT-BUS)

-(ASOT-BUS)

-- x Associate of Science Oregon Transfer-Computer Science (ASOT-CS)

-- X Associate of Science (AS)
+- × Associate of Science (AS)

-- X Associate of General Studies (AGS)
+- ¤ Associate of General Studies (AGS)

 Associate of Applied Science degrees